jojozhuang/jojozhuang.github.io/_posts/2016-09-11-installing-docker-toolbox-and-kitematic-on-mac.md

 ```sh
 $ docker exec -i -t <container> sh
 ```
-In Kitematic, we just need to click the 'EXEC' button on the top.
+In Kitematic, we just need to click the 'EXEC' button on the top, which is more convenient.
 ### 6.2 Settings of Container
 Switch to Settings tab.
 In general sub tab, you can set environment variables here.
 See that MYSQL_ROOT_PASSWORD, it was set initially when this container was created.
 Now, you can easily update it in Kitematic.
 ![MIME Type](/public/pics/2016-09-11/general.png)